ozkary/ozkary.github.io/dep-book/introduction.md

 Cloud data platform tools depend on data to perform their functions.
 To ensure data flows seamlessly within these systems, we construct data pipelines.
 These pipelines enable us to create workflows with interconnected tasks to execute both extract, transform, and load (ETL) and extract, load, and transform (ELT) operations.
 The choice of pipeline construction method aligns with team expertise.
 Options include code-centric pipelines using Python and SQL, or low-code tools like Amazon Data Factory.
 Python, due to its simplicity and abundance of data libraries, excels as a powerful language for data engineering and data science workloads.
 Alternatively, low-code tools allow data engineers to visually build workflows using user interface (UI) tools and embed code snippets for custom transformation tasks.

+### Data Analysis and Visualization

+A data warehouse brimming with information isn't enough.
+We need to unlock its data value and turn them into actionable insights.
+This is where data analysis and visualization come into play.
+Data analysis delves into the data, exploring, comprehending, and even reshaping it to yield powerful insights empowering stakeholders to make informed business decisions.
+Visualization, on the other hand, takes these insights and paints them onto a canvas of charts and dashboards, transforming abstract data into a clear and compelling story.
+Tools like Looker Studio, PowerBI, and Tableau excel at this artistry, ensuring your audience not only receives information, but truly understands it.

 ### Orchestration

 Even with data pipelines and robust data platform tools in place, running at an enterprise level requires a well-designed orchestration system for effective management and monitoring.
 Orchestration engines act as guardians, ensuring data processes and systems operate as planned.
 They orchestrate the entire data flow, from scheduling and execution to monitoring and alerting.
 This comprehensive oversight empowers the Ops team to swiftly respond to and resolve any system issues in case of failures.

+### Docker Containers

+Regardless of whether you code in Python, .NET, or any other language, one truth remains constant: without the right dependencies in place, our solution won't reach its full potential.
+To avoid this common pitfall, we turn to the power of Docker containers.
+By packaging our code within these self-contained environments, we ensure consistent execution across systems, effectively isolating our code from any environment-specific dependency issues.
+This not only guarantees smooth operation but also unlocks the power of effortless scaling.
+Need to expand your infrastructure to handle growing demands?
+Simply deploy additional containerized nodes, ensuring a seamless user experience.
+And for added convenience, repositories like DockerHub offer a vast library of ready-to-use images, saving you time and effort in the deployment process.
+As we create custom images for our solutions, a CICD process can download the image from DockerHub as part of our automation process.

+### Cloud Infrastructure Automation

+Deployment isn't just about code; it's about crafting a seamless, adaptable cloud infrastructure.
+This is where the magic of CICD pipelines and cloud automation enters the stage.
+By harnessing tools like Terraform, we can orchestrate the construction of cloud resources across providers like AWS, GCP, or Azure with ease.
+Terraform scripts become our blueprints, enabling us to effortlessly spin up new environments or expand existing ones.
+Imagine a world where infrastructure evolves in sync with your code, adapting gracefully to changing needs and scaling effortlessly to meet growing demands.
+This is the power of CICD and cloud automation, unlocking a whole new level of efficiency and agility in our data engineering journey.

+### Continuous Integration Continuous Delivery

+In the world of DevOps, CICD pipelines serve as the tireless assembly lines, automating the build and deployment of our custom solutions and cloud infrastructure.
+GitHub, one of the most popular cloud code repository and project management cloud tools, also provides GitHub actions.
+These actions offer a versatile framework for orchestrating our pipelines.
+Whether coding Python scripts, Docker files, Terraform configurations, or bash script, GitHub Actions empower us to streamline the build, test, and deployment processes into a harmonious flow.

+By leveraging these pipelines, we can consistently build and deploy our changes, we can experience a boost in DevOps efficiency, productivity, and overall satisfaction.
+Embrace the automation, and watch our development journey transform into a flawless and smooth execution.

+## Why Python?

+The Data Engineering battlefield demands adaptability, efficiency, and versatility.
+This series, "Data Engineering Process Fundamentals," reflects this reality by choosing Python as our language of choice.
+Python's expansive and robust ecosystem of libraries, including NumPy, Pandas, and scikit-learn, empowers us to tackle a vast array of data challenges.
+From data analysis to complex transformations, Python offers a comprehensive and performant toolset, with support from all major cloud providers for hosting Python-based solutions.

+Python also champions accessibility.
+Its intuitive syntax and emphasis on readability make it approachable for veterans and aspiring data engineers alike.
+Python prioritizes clear expression, allowing us to focus on the problem's essence rather than wrestling with syntactical roadblocks and coding complexity.

+The vibrant and thriving Python community further strengthens its appeal.
+This network of passionate developers, extensive online resources, and readily available libraries serves as a constant source of support and collaboration.
+Therefore, Python's selection in this series is not simply a technological preference, but a strategic decision.
+It grants access to a potent blend of power, simplicity, and community – the essential ingredients for conquering data challenges with confidence and efficiency.

 ## Why write this book?